Is the sperm bank accredited by the American Association of Tissue Banks (AATB)?

 There is no substitute for experience!
 Be sure that the sperm bank you choose has a solid track record.
 Sperm banking is a specialized service.
 Your chances for a successful pregnancy are completely tied to the quality of the donor sperm and freezing technique.
 Experience is not an area where you should compromise.

-CCB: California Cryobank has been in business for 30 years, clearly becoming "the choice of leading fertility specialists."
+CCB: California Cryobank has been in business for almost 40 years, clearly becoming "the choice of leading fertility specialists."
 Our specimens are shipped throughout the United States and to over 30 countries!

 Is sperm banking the company's primary business?